YuvalShemla/lsh-forest-for-multi-vector-retrieval/README.md

 # Recursive LSH Forest for Chamfer Distance Approximation

+(TODO - need to remove files that were left from initial exploration of our project)

 This project implements a recursive Locality-Sensitive Hashing (LSH) forest approach to efficiently approximate the chamfer distance for multivector retrieval.
 The implementation provides a scalable solution for finding similar documents in high-dimensional vector spaces while maintaining accuracy and high recall.

 ## Depth-Weighted Chamfer Approximation Algorithm